guide / cobra ending

 Confirm whether COBRA is ending or being dropped early

-The first distinction is whether COBRA is running out under the notice and plan timeline or whether the user is thinking about canceling it early.
+The first distinction is whether COBRA is running out under the notice and plan timeline or whether you are thinking about canceling it early.
 Official Marketplace guidance treats those situations differently.

 Keep the COBRA notice in front of you